hyferdev/Ultimate_Pipeline/README.md

    cd Ultimate_Pipeline
    ```

 3. Review the Terraform configuration files in the `terraform` directory.
 Modify the files as per your requirements, such as the cloud provider, region, cluster size, or any other desired configuration.
-Add hzoneid terraform variable to your terraform cloud workspace with your hosted zone id as the variable.

 4. Initialize Terraform and download the necessary provider plugins: